project-forth-works/project-forth-works/Communication-Protocols/SPI/GD32VF/mecrisp-quintus/readme.md

 Also in every SPI code suitable for the **BME280** you will find a short hint how to wire the **BME280** to the GD32VF103 in this special case to the Longan Nano.

-**[sd-card.fs](https://github.com/embeddingforth/Communication-protocols/blob/main/SPI/GD32VF/mecrisp-quintus/sd-card-bitbang/sdcard.fs)** This shows how to access a sd-card plugged in into the **lonangn nano** board.
+**[sd-card.fs](https://github.com/embeddingforth/Communication-protocols/blob/main/SPI/GD32VF/mecrisp-quintus/sd-card-bitbang/sdcard.fs)** This shows how to access a sd-card plugged in into the **Longan Nano** board.
 It uses a software SPI.

 ### Files